chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     weight = 70
 +++

 Chef Supermarket is the site for cookbooks.
 It provides a searchable cookbook repository and a friendly web UI.
-This page will discuss the integration of Supermarket with Automate HA setup.
-The setup will be done using On-Premises, AWS Managed Services, OpenSearch, and PostgreSQL.

 ## Pre-requisites